 The outline of the paper is as follows: In \Cref{sec:prel} we set up the notation.
 In Section 3 we start by introducing the graded canonical module of $\mathbb{Z}$-graded rings and study basic properties related to the quasi-Gorensteinness of extended Rees algebras.
-The two main theorems, \Cref{thm:qGor1,thm:qGor2}, are given in this section.
+The two main theorems, \Cref{thm:qGor1,thm:qGor2}, are proved in this section.
 In addition, a result on the $\textbf{a}$-invariant of the extended Rees algebra (\Cref{thm:a-inv}) and the core of powers of the ideal (\Cref{thm:core}) are presented.
-In Section 4 we provide a characterization for when the normalized extended Rees algebra of a finite colength monomial ideals in a polynomial ring is Gorenstein.
+In Section 4 we provide a characterization of the Gorensteinness of normalized extended Rees algebras of finite colength monomial ideals in a polynomial ring.
 This is a generalization of \cite[Theorem 5.6]{HKU11}.
 In Section 5 we discuss \Cref{Question2} in detail, and provide a positive answer in the case of almost complete intersections of codimension $2$ (\Cref{thm:integralGr}).
 In Section 6 we give a positive answer to \Cref{Question3} when the ring in question is a universally catenary equidimensional local ring and the ideal is not a unit ideal (\Cref{thm:Serre}).